-If you are not sure of the sort of job you want to do, then work experience can help you explore what is out there.
-Maybe you have thought, "I want to work in the media" - well, a placement might focus you on a particular area or role.
-It is a chance to see real work in a real working environment.
+If you are unsure of your career pathway, work experience gives you an unique opportunity to explore a wide range of career pathways, learning and enhancing new soft skills.
 It is also a great way to put theory into practice and can help you gain actual skills, such as using a piece of equipment or software.